 "There's blood on it..."

 He shrugs, quickly taking and replacing it with a clean one from his nightstand.
-"Here ya go.
+"Here ya go, have a new one.
 What did ya expect?"

 "I don't... really know," he shakes his head, smiling - Claus' pleasant demeanour, he supposes, should be allowed to last.
 He tries the new eyepatch on, covering his left eye with a red X. "How do I look?"